pureYu/git_remote_repo/README.md

-# App that clones remote git repo and executes python file with given parameter
+# Python application that clones remote git repo and executes python file with given parameter

 Python3 application that
 clones a remote git repository into a workspace directory,